PAT Testing Articles

 City & Guilds 2377 Study Guide

 This study guide is for the City & Guilds 2377-77 award for the In-service Inspection and Testing of Electrical Equipment.
-It will provide you with the necessary knowledge and resources to succeed in both the practical assessment and the multiple-choice exam ...
+This qualification is designed for individuals responsible for overseeing the maintenance of electrical equipment, as well as those undertaking the practical inspection and testing of electrical equipment, commonly known as PAT Testing.

 Read more